Carlos-Vera/BravesChat/readme.txt

 * Initial plugin release.

 == Upgrade Notice ==

+= 2.3.0 =
+Security update: N8N token is now handled server-side only.
+Includes three authentication methods and a simplified frontend.

 = 2.2.3 =
 Administration improvements: visual editor for GDPR and out-of-hours messages, and plugin details accessible from the plugins list.